Kingsbury High School: Grant maintained status and the growth of computing

-In 1993 a majority of parents voted for the school to gain grant maintained status which meant that the school was to benefit financially with an expanding budget and was also able to take control of its own admissions.
+In 1993 a majority of parents voted for the school to gain grant-maintained status which meant that the school was to benefit financially with an expanding budget and was also able to take control of its own admissions.
 During the subsequent period the school's reputation from computing also began to grow and flourish.
-This has been attributed largely to Mr Snell's interest in curricular advances and new information technology and the resultant building of the first computer based Open Learning Centre in Princes Avenue with a special link for weather forecasting.
-When the Queen, chose the school for her launch of the royal web site this both enhanced and highlighted the school's reputation for computing excellence.
+This has been attributed largely to Mr Snell's interest in curricular advances and new information technology and the resultant building of the first computer-based Open Learning Centre in Princes Avenue with a special link for weather forecasting.
+When the Queen, chose the school for her launch of the royal web site, this both enhanced and highlighted the school's reputation for computing excellence.

-Mr Snell retired in 2003 and was succeeded by the previous head, Mr C. Chung, who, in common with a number of his predecessors, is a former teacher of the school.
+Mr Snell retired in 2003 and was succeeded by the previous deputy head, Mr C. Chung, who, in common with a number of his predecessors, is a former teacher of the school.
 The school currently takes on more than 300 pupils a year culminating in just under 2,000 pupils (including sixth form).